-- Jobs-housing imbalance by encouraging and incentivizing the delivery of new housing, at a rate that surpasses Plymouth's historical rate of housing production and delivery. - Growing need to attract and train skilled and educated replacement workers to offset the region's (and state's) growing number of retirees.
+- Jobs-housing imbalance by encouraging and incentivizing the delivery of new housing, at a rate that surpasses Plymouth's historical rate of housing production and delivery. - educated replacement workers to offset the region's (and state's) growing number of retirees.
 As Plymouth's and Sheboygan County's population ages, the need for replacement workers will become more dire.
 Increasing the supply of housing in Plymouth can help to support a growing labor force.